If you’re 10 DPO, you may have just experienced the longest 10 days of your life. You’re not alone.

 Using the DPO method is a way of avoiding unnecessary disappointment or wasting pregnancy tests (after all, those things can be expensive!).

 Once every 28 days (approximately), one of your ovaries releases an egg into your fallopian tube.

 This process is ovulation and happens at about Day 14 of your cycle (Day 1 is the first day of your period).

 If an egg is fertilized, it travels down your fallopian tube and attempts to embed itself into the lining of your uterus.

 This part of the puzzle is tricky—up to two-thirds of pregnancy losses happen at this critical point.

-Implantation usually happens somewhere between six and 12 DPO, with the average being eight to 10.
+Yes, implantation usually happens somewhere between 6 DPO and 12 DPO, with the average being eight to 10.